moby/moby/docs/sources/reference/commandline/cli.md

     $ sudo docker run --read-only -v /icanwrite busybox touch /icanwrite here

 Volumes can be used in combination with `--read-only` to control where a container writes files.
-The `--read only` flag mounts the container's root filesystem as read only prohibiting writes to locations other than the specified volumes for the container.
+The `--read-only` flag mounts the container's root filesystem as read only prohibiting writes to locations other than the specified volumes for the container.